Protecting a Bosonic Qubit with Autonomous Quantum Error Correction

-For reducing errors in quantum computing, the development of intrinsically protected physical qubits by Hamiltonian engineering~\cite{doucot_physical_2012, gyenis_experimental_2019} and implementation of QEC codes based on redundancy~\cite{shor_scheme_1995,lidar_quantum_2013} have often been considered two distinct pursuits.
-The establishment of continuous AQEC bridges this divide.
-Our cavity qubit is protected by a driven-dissipative environment in quasi-equilibrium, as described by a time-independent Hamiltonian (in a rotating frame) and dissipation operators.
-Beyond specific implementations in circuit QED, our work suggests reservoir engineering as a unifying force that applies the flexibility of software-level error correction to improve the robustness of physical qubits with minimal resource overhead.\\
+For reducing errors in quantum computing, the development of intrinsically protected physical qubits by Hamiltonian engineering~\cite{doucot_physical_2012, gyenis_experimental_2019} and implementation of QEC codes based on redundancy~\cite{lidar_quantum_2013,knill_theory_1997} have often been considered two distinct pursuits.
+The establishment of continuous AQEC of prominent errors, joined by recent developments of driven qubits with biased noise channels~\cite{lescanne_exponential_2020,grimm_stabilization_2020}, bridges this divide.
+In our demonstration, the cavity qubit is protected by a QEC code executed by a driven-dissipative environment in quasi-equilibrium, as described by a time-independent rotating-frame Hamiltonian and dissipation operators.
+Beyond specific implementations in circuit QED, our work suggests reservoir engineering as a unifying force that applies the flexibility of code-based error correction to improve the robustness of physical qubits with minimal resource overhead. \\

-\textit{Acknowledgements} -- We thank MIT Lincoln Lab for providing the Josephson traveling wave parametric amplifier (TWPA) for our measurement.
+\textit{Acknowledgements} -- We thank MIT Lincoln Lab for providing the Josephson traveling wave parametric amplifier (TWPA)~\cite{macklin_nearquantum-limited_2015} for our measurement.
 We thank Dario Rosenstock, Ebru Dogan, and Xiaowei Deng for assistance with the experiment.
 This research was supported by the U.S. Air Force Office of Scientific Research (FA9550-18-1-0092) and the Army Research Office (W911NF-17-1-0469 and W911NF-19-1-0016).\\

 \textit{Author Contributions} -- J.M.G.~carried out the device design, microwave measurements, and data analysis of the experiment under the supervision of C.W.
 B.B.~generated the numerical pulses for unitary control in the experiment under the supervision of J.K.
 J.L.~fabricated the device and contributed to the cryogenic preparation of the apparatus.
-S.S.~carried out numerical simulations for experimental parameter fittings.
+S.S.~carried out numerical simulations for the experiment.
 B.B., J.K., and C.W.~developed the approximate AQEC theory.
 C.W.~conceived and oversaw this project.
-J.M.G., B.B., J.K.~and C.W.~wrote the manuscript with input from all authors.
+J.M.G., B.B., J.K.~and C.W.~wrote the manuscript with input from all authors.\\